 “Development takes place in the course of time, given a particular space, with allowances for errors and imperfections, for fine-tuning along the way.”–Nerry Gool from her book: “All Out!
 How to Waste Your Life Meaningfully”

-That ‘slow progress’, I’ve felt this for quite a few times, particularly when I was looking for employment and right now that I am in a steady job for almost three years and I something feel afraid of getting stuck at level 1 of my career.
+That ‘slow progress’, I’ve felt this for quite a few times, particularly when I was looking for employment and right now that I am in a steady job for almost three years and I somehow feel afraid of getting stuck at level 1 of my career.
 I have been planning to do several different things, but the Lord has, again reminded me that “Many are the plans in a person’s heart, but it is the LORD’s purpose that prevails.”
 (Proverbs 19:21)

 TRANSFORMED BY CHRIST